.st0{fill:#FFFFFF;}

 But unscrupulous competitors can use them to cause havoc with your rankings, conversions, and business itself.
 Some industries are beset by malicious changes and GBP spam, which can take time and energy to fix.

-Finally, I haven’t even mentioned reviews yet, one of the most important elements of all: 4 of the top 10 conversion factors involve reviews.
-It’s critical to respond to reviews well and quickly, and you can do it directly through GBP.
+Finally, responding to reviews is one of the most important elements of all: 4 of the top 10 conversion factors involve reviews.
+It’s critical to respond to reviews well and quickly, and you can do it directly through GBP on your phone.

 In short, a lot can happen to your Google Business Profile that needs a response, sometimes daily but maybe only once a week or month.
 And changes to your hours, facilities, health precautions, and other attributes need to be reviewed about as often.